YunoHost-Apps/webtrees_ynh/README.md

 [![Integration level](https://dash.yunohost.org/integration/webtrees.svg)](https://dash.yunohost.org/appci/app/webtrees)
 [![Install Webtrees with YunoHost](https://install-app.yunohost.org/install-with-yunohost.png)](https://install-app.yunohost.org/?app=webtrees)

-> *This package allow you to install >ebtrees quickly and simply on a YunoHost server.
+> *This package allow you to install Webtrees quickly and simply on a YunoHost server.
 If you don't have YunoHost, please see [here](https://yunohost.org/#/install) to know how to install and enjoy it.*

 **VERY IMPORTANT: There is a security fix in nginx.
 Please update as soon as posible regarless of any version you are on.**